 Poland's educational realities slightly modify this model.
-Elsewhere, there are variations in the year span assigned to the Montessori levels, both when in terms of age and the number of years spent in a single level.
+Elsewhere, there are variations in the year span assigned to the Montessori levels, both in terms of age and the number of years spent in a single level.
 Generally, it is a three-year level system: kindergarten (3-5 years) and grades I-III and IV-VI.
 Most Polish Montessori schools also provide day nurseries (from 1.5 years to 2.5 years) and some of them are junior high schools and even high schools (these are currently few in the country).

-Other aspects of the method are applied consistently across national boundaries, and in fidelity with the approach as Montessori outlined.
 Students are not motivated by the traditional reward and punishment system, nor is there room for competition.
 Children learn in a friendly and compassionate atmosphere where they are co-creators and co-organizers of their learning.

 In Montessori classrooms there is an understandable and unchanging sense of organization.
 All items have a permanent place, allowing children to internalize the geography of the classroom, and to trust their surroundings and work with them.
 Consistent teaching materials (so-called development aids) are selected to provide a transition from simple material to more difficult and abstract concepts, creating curiosity and triggering various forms of interaction with others.
 According to Maria Montessori classes should also include authentic washbasins, refrigerators, stoves, cleaning utensils, and even gardening tools.
 There is deliberately one of each, providing a necessity for children to share and, in turn, to be patient and respectful of others.